Progress Update (May)

 Now briefly about our long-term plans

-We want Everhour to provide the best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, Basecamp.
+We want Everhour to provide the best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, and Basecamp.
 And we spent a huge amount of time working on usability.

-It also means that we are going to deprecate many habitual features such as single-line time input, calendar, etc. All time tracking will happen only inside 3d party tools handled by our browser extension and only per task.
+It also means that we will deprecate many customary features such as single-line time input, calendar, etc. All time tracking will happen only inside 3d party tools handled by our browser extension and only per task.
 Going forward, we will have an API and ask our partners to integrate with us on the web and mobile.

 So, our key goals are:

 - Fully automated sync.
-No need to create the same projects, invite the same members on the Everhour side.
+No need to create the same projects, and invite the same members on the Everhour side.
 The entire structure will be defined by integration;

 - No more @mentions;